-This area will provide for a play experience that conforms to modern safety standards while building upon the naturalistic character of the Park.
-The location of the play area allows for convenient access from the park entrance and restroom facilities, while keeping it in an area that is distinct from other park elements.
+The Nature-Based Play Area (#15) will provide for a play experience that conforms to modern safety standards while building upon the naturalistic character of the Park.
+The location of the play area allows for convenient access from the Main Entrance (#16) and Restrooms/Pavilion (#14), while keeping it in an area that is distinct from other park elements.
 Improvements include:

-- Nature-based play area with movable play materials and naturalistic seating - Nature-themed manufactured play components - ADA compliant surface, such as engineered wood fiber with reinforcement mats or poured in place play surface
+- Nature-Based Play Area with movable play materials and naturalistic seating - Nature-themed manufactured play components - ADA compliant surface, such as engineered wood fiber with reinforcement mats or poured in place play surface